29/01/2026

 In order to give you access to our events, FEPS processes your personal data together with any other organiser of this event mentioned in the description of the event and in accordance with 'FEPS’ data protection policy.

 The Progressive Yearbook (PYB) was published for the first time in 2019-20, and is an important innovation, especially as part of the Progressive Publication family.
-This event is dedicated to the launch of the seventh edition of the Progressive Yearbook.
+This event was dedicated to the launch of the seventh edition of the Progressive Yearbook.

-For more information regarding this event, please do not hesitate to contact Alice Nicaise, Project and Events Officer (alice.nicaise@feps-europe.eu)
+For more information regarding this event, please do not hesitate to contact Alice Nicaise, Project and Events Officer (alice.nicaise@feps-europe.eu).

 Related events